 The paper is structured as follows.
 The next two sections present our density-forecast-based uncertainty measures and the decompositions we investigate in this paper.
 Section 4 discusses the SPF data used for the empirical implementation, while Section 5 presents the empirical results.
 In Section 6 we analyze the macroeconomic impact of the various sources of uncertainty.
-Section 7 interprets our decomposition through the lens of a macroeconomic model.
-In Section 8 we extend our results to the analysis of inflation uncertainty, while Section 9 concludes.
+In Section 7 we extend our results to the analysis of inflation uncertainty, while Section 8 concludes.